-A separate fee of .02% is applied to all surplus lines transactions, including broker, policy, and inspection fees, to assist in funding the Arizona Surplus Line Association.
+A separate fee of .02% is applied to all surplus lines transactions, including broker, policy, and inspection fees, to assist in funding the Surplus Line Association of Arizona.
 The remittance is different from the tax issue just discussed in the following ways:

-- 1. The fee is paid directly to the Arizona Surplus Line Association. - 2.
+- 1. The fee is paid directly to the Surplus Line Association of Arizona (SLA). - 2.
 The amount is due at the time of the transaction (within 60 days)